 Whatever the subject matter, however simple or complex the photo, I believe that my best photographs either tell a story; or evoke a mood, atmosphere or feeling.

 Evelyn has had prints in the Burnaby Art Gallery Sales and Rental division; and has had photos published in Canadian Geographic magazine, The Province newspaper and Vancouver Coast and Mountains Tourism publications.
-She has given photography workshops and presentations, judges for camera clubs, and is planning a photo tour in Austria.
+She has given photography workshops and presentations and is a CAPA judge.

 An anthropologist and Ph.D. graduate of UBC, Evelyn attended the Alberta College of Art before moving to Vancouver.
 She has studied with masters such as Sam Abell, Nevada Weir and Sharron Milstein, as well as at the Langara College Photography Certificate Program.